Bsal13/Offensive-Security-Proving-Grounds-Boxes/Readys (Intermediate) Linux Box.md

 - Per Hacktricks website in order to attempt to gain a webshell we must know the path of the website folder
 - Googled how to find web root directory config files in linux and found that information is located in redis conifig file: /etc/apache2/sites-available/000-default.conf
 - Ran the LFI with the 000-default config file and found the location of the web root directory on the target machine
+- Attempted to follow the steps from Hackricks to obtain a webshell but received an error and found I had no write permissions in the directory
+- Googled "redis write permission file" and found /etc/systemd/system/redis.service obtained the information of which directories had read and write permissions
 -
 -
 -